precap/dcc-ex.github.io/docs/ex-commandstation/include_testing.rst

 * The circular control or vertical slider (chosen by the throttle select slider) can be moved by clicking and holding down the mouse button and dragging, clicking at a spot where you want the throttle to move, or clicking the + and - buttons

 .. note::
    If you did not see the LEDs light near the A and B outputs on the Motor Shield, try pushing down on the motor shield to make sure that the pins are properly seated into the Arduino.
-If that did not work, scroll down to the very bottom of this page and click on the "next" button for troubleshooting help.
+If that did not work, scroll down to the very bottom of this page and click on the 'Next' button for troubleshooting help.

 .. sidebar::